Rich Plugins Data Structures

 data_expires A value, in seconds, that defines when data generated by this token expires in the analytics DB (must be using Pro edition and MongoDB).

 monitor Defines a quota monitor containing a list of percentage threshold limits in descending order.
-These limits determine when webhook notifications are triggered for API users or an organisation.
+These limits determine when webhook notifications are triggered for API users or an organization.
 Each threshold represents a percentage of the quota that, when reached, triggers a notification.
 See Monitor for further details and an example.

 enable_detailed_recording Set this value to true to have Tyk store the inbound request and outbound response data in HTTP Wire format as part of the analytics data.